Discover free films for watching, discussing and exploring filmmaking.

 Without a doubt, Blade Runner.
 The gorgeous neo-noir style had me enthralled.
 I was totally hooked by everything about it, the beautiful settings and landscape shots, the deep, thought-provoking themes, the inspiring Vangelis score.
 Certainly a film that has left me thinking about it in awe for years to come.
 I also love Inception for its outrageously complex plot, and the work of Edgar Wright, for its genius and originality.

-Mercer's film will now be showcased to over 300,000 film club members online and on the Into Film YouTube channel, and he has also secured a £100 Amazon voucher plus an Into Film goodie bag with which to help further develop his future films.
+Mercer's film will now be showcased to over 300,000 film club members online and all of our Film of the Month August films are now on the Into Film YouTube channel, and he has also secured a £100 Amazon voucher plus an Into Film goodie bag with which to help further develop his future films.
 If you've been inspired by August's winner, find out more about how you can enter our ongoing Film of the Month competition.

 If you liked The Letter, why not try these related films: